VA Burial Benefits for Mesothelioma Veterans

 • Honorably discharged

-In the final case, you must provide proof that the veteran was honorably discharged, such as DD Form 214 (Certificate of Release or Discharge from Active Duty) or another document.
+You must provide proof that the veteran was not dishonorably discharged, such as DD Form 214 (standard discharge papers).

 Burial Flags